jacode77/bookingApp/README.md

 # Booking App

-This is an event booking terminal application build using Go.
+This is an event booking terminal application built using Go.